It Always Starts with a Failure

 The diamond within a diamond shape began to take hold and I iterated on the idea, moving the pieces around and playing with colors and contrast until I ended up with this final composition.

-In my nested seams post, I mention that it took several tries before I figured out how to master seam nesting.
+In this nested seams post, I mention that it took several tries before I figured out how to master seam nesting.
 Here are some seamside pics to prove it!

 The Quilting Process

-I reject the idea that there is a perfect state to strive for.
+I don’t believe in the idea that there is a perfect state to strive for.
 I instead strive for accepting what I have created just as it is.
 Shifting my focus from trying to control the physical world to focus on controlling the emotions and expectations of my inner thoughts and finding fulfillment in the act of creating.

 The Finished Quilt